can you alter a divorce decree

 Legal paperwork is notoriously complicated.
-Before you can divorce, you have fill out and file all kinds of forms and jump through various hoops.
-There’s a lot of detail.
-So much that it’s all too easy for things to slip through the cracks.
+Before you can divorce, you have to fill out and file all kinds of forms and jump through various hoops.
+There’s a lot of detail, so much so that it’s all too easy for things to slip through the cracks.
 But what can you do if there’s a mistake on your divorce decree?

-One of our founding partners, Rick Jones, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers listeners’ family law questions.
-A recent caller finds himself in precisely this pickle and wants to know how he can fix a mistake on his divorce decree.
+One of our founding partners, Rick Jones, regularly appears on the KZOK morning show, where he answers listeners’ family law questions.
+One caller found himself in precisely this pickle and wanted to know how to fix a mistake on his divorce decree.

 Listen to the Conversation Below: